wafer-bw/jittermon/README.md

   costs $2/mo.

 ## TODOs
+- better ergonomics for recorders
   - config defines which metrics to collect
-- better ergonomics for recorders
-- Organize folders, nesting stuff like fly and docker out of root.
+- investiage possibe improvements
+  - Handle all possible I/O outside of req/resp in a separate go routine reading from a channel?
+- long term nice to have
   - Use ICMP for RTT?
-- Handle all possible I/O outside of req/resp in a separate go routine reading from a channel?
   - Look into establishing streaming connections to avoid TCP?
   - Cobra CLI